spapas/spapas.github.io/content/async-tasks-with-django-rq.rst

 Conclusion
 ==========

+Although using job queues makes it more difficult for the developer and adds at least one (and probably more) points of failure to a project (the workers, the broker etc) their usage, even for very simple projects is unavoidable.

-Using RQ (and the relative projects django-rq and rq-scheduler) we can easily add queueued and scheduled jobs to any django project.
+Unless a complex, enterprise solution like celery is really required for a project I recommend using the much simpler and easier to configure RQ project for all your asynchronous and scheduled task needs.
+Using RQ (and the relative projects django-rq and rq-scheduler) we can easily add production ready queueued and scheduled jobs to any django project.

+In this article we presented a small introduction to RQ and its friends, andswered a bunch of questions on how it is working and saw how to configure django to use it in a production ready environment.
+Finally a small django project (https://github.com/spapas/django-test-rq) was implemented as a companion to help readers quickly test the concepts presented here.

 .. _celery: http://www.celeryproject.org/